Lecturer/ BSSCD Program Director

 Professor Dunn’s intellectual focus is at the intersection of planning and digital technologies.
 Specifically, he asks how such technologies are not straightforward solutions to identified problems, but are messy sites where diverse actors work through conflicting visions of desirable public life.
 Work from his doctoral dissertation, which investigates the idealized promise and actual use of smartphone apps for urban mobility, has been published in Urban Planning and the Journal of Urban Technology.
 He also served as a researcher on an NSF-funded project investigating community resilience to natural hazards.
 Other interests include cartography, the politics of public space, and feminist political theory.
 Prior to entering academia, Professor Dunn worked for Boston’s Metropolitan Area Planning Council and the International City/County Management Association.

-Professor Dunn is the acting Program Director for the B.S. in Sustainable Community Development.Spring 2023 Office Hours:
+Professor Dunn is the acting Program Director for the B.S. in Sustainable Community Development.Fall 2023 Office Hours:

 (No appointment needed.)

 Students can also make an appointment at calendly.com/ptdunn

 City Planning (SUSTCOMM / REGIONPL 574)

 Intro to GIS for Planning (REGIONPL 625)

 Planning History & Theory (REGIONPL 651)